Visual Art

 Despite the game’s poor sales and limited physical availability, I have managed to obtain a physical copy, as well as a ROM of the Japanese game that can be played on a PC.
 The physical disc is only playable on a Japanese-region PS1 console, however, and the soft-copy ROM exhibits unusual corruption and glitches.
 I have had to use workarounds to make the game playable.

-Only by chance, I came across a YouTube video essay attempting a forensic investigation of the game’s director, Midorikawa Akira.
-I was astonished, as I have also previously worked in an underground mine, and many of the Midorikawa’s experiences mirrored my own.
+Only by chance, I came across a YouTube video essay attempting a forensic investigation of Midorikawa Akira.
+I was astonished, as I have also previously worked in the same underground mine, and many of Midorikawa’s experiences mirrored my own.
 I felt that there was a latent affective power in the game’s narrative that was relevant to a contemporary Western Australian audience, and decided to produce an archival response to “Blood Mine”.
+This archival response draws on the similarities between my own experience and Midorikawa’s, emphasising the relationship between these experiences and the themes and aesthetics of the game.

 Painting